Do Go On - 345 - Dame Julie Andrews

 It was dumb deaths 2.0 because there's so many dumb deaths out there.

-Second time we've done the topic.
+Second time I would done the topic.

-And Jess said, you know, we all said the name of the topic
+And Jess said, you know, we all said the name of the topic because they're quite obscure people.

-They've just had a dumb death.
+Usually they've just had a dumb death.

 That's what they're most famous for.